 The following is an excerpt from Rethink Your Marketing: 7 Strategies to Unleash Revenue Growth (Stratabeat, 2017) by Tom Shapiro.

 Do you believe that your audience members are in full control when they are considering making a purchase?
-Do you feel that they are highly rational in thinking through purchase decisions?
-Do you think they read every word of your website, newsletter, and marketing collateral and process each word in a logical fashion?
+Or that they are highly rational in thinking through purchase decisions?
+Do you think they read every word of your website, newsletter, and marketing collateral in a logical fashion?

 According to Nielsen, 90 percent of purchase decisions are made by the subconscious mind.
 (Gerald Zaltman, Emeritus Professor at Harvard Business School, actually places this figure at 95 percent.)
 Whereas 11 million bits of sensory information are processed subconsciously every second, less than 100 bits are processed by the conscious brain.
 As humans, we are dominated by the subconscious.
 Yet many marketers ignore this and focus their efforts on getting people to change their conscious minds.